Vibrantly Alive

 Ben Coomber Radio Podcast #592 - This podcast unites three of my favourite fitness and nutrition experts - Amanda Thebe, Ben Coomber and Tom Bainbridge.
 It's an honest and deep dive in to fitness, nutrition and weight change during the menopause.

-Abby Langer has written a wonderful blog on her own experience of peri-menopause.
+Abby Langer has written a wonderful blog about her own menopause journey.
 Abby Langer is a Canadian Dietician who uses an evidence based approach to analyse the pros and cons of different diets and to debunk the nutrition myths popularised by the media.
 As a menopausal woman herself she provides an invaluable voice when it comes to nutrition post 40.

 https://www.hotflashinc.com/subscribe Journalist and editor Ann Marie McQueen's blog is available via subscription and brings her vast knowledge and the very latest research direct to your inbox.